MediaArea/MediaConch/StyleGuide.md

 ### Open Source Platforms

-All software development as well as the development of all relevant and corresponding digital assets and tools created by MediaArea during the PreForma project will exist and function as an open source project within an open source platform (Github).
+All software development as well as the development of all relevant and corresponding digital assets and tools created by MediaArea during the PREFORMA project will exist and function as an open source project within an open source platform (Github).
 This open source development platform will offer full transparency and traceability throughout the development phase and facilitate a functional collaborative environment with developers, users, stakeholders, and institutions.

-Source code, issue tracking, documentation, updates, release and various forms and channels of public outreach will be centralized within the open development platform and linked to within the PreForma project page.
+Source code, issue tracking, documentation, updates, release and various forms and channels of public outreach will be centralized within the open development platform and linked to within the PREFORMA project page.

 ## Contribution Guide

 ### File Naming Conventions

-All project files related to documentation regarding the Preforma project will be named using CamelCase.
+All project files related to documentation regarding the PREFORMA project will be named using CamelCase.
 Project documentation’s actual sample data will be shared using the snake_case.
 These objects should carry a suitably descriptive file name that elaborates on the contents of the file and follow the standard practices and expectations of their corresponding naming conventions and specifications.
 File naming conventions and rules will be upheld in order to implement an efficient database of document and file releases within the open source community.
 In regards to the required conventions for commit messages on the open source platform, all messages should be concise and clear and effectively summarize each contribution to the project.
 If more than one change was made, users should not create one commit message to cover all feedback and changes.
 New individual commits should be made to cover each individual change made to the relevant file being altered.
 Effective commit messages, covering context of a change, will enable MediaArea to work within a speedier, more efficient review process and better alter development around this feedback.